The Best Baby Monitor in Australia for 2022

 We believe, backed up by our research at Red Nose, that paying more for your baby monitor doesn’t make it safer or protect against SIDS.
 What you might get are features that elevate it beyond simply a monitor.
 Lullabies and light shows can make it a baby-soothing tool, for example.

-Two of the monitors we reviewed include movement monitors.
+One of the monitors we reviewed includes a movement monitor.
 They sound an alarm when they don’t sense any movement after a certain length of time.
 This is a premium feature with a premium price.
 Expect to pay around $300 for this feature.

 Lullabies and sound